 Walk or bike to school for happier, healthier kids

-With the start of the school year fast approaching, it’s time to start thinking about how to get our kids to school.
+When the weather cooperates, it’s a good time to start thinking about how to get our kids to school.
 Recently, there’s been a significant push for active school travel (AST).
 Programs are popping up across Canada to identify routes and educate students and their parents on safe active transportation.

 In Alberta, Ever Active Schools has partnered with the City of Calgary and local school boards on a pilot project to promote AST.
 And they’re not the only ones.